-- Medway Anglican Schools Trust and our schools expect all staff to treat information they receive about children and young people in a highly discreet and confidential manner.
-Confidential information should never be discussed casually in conversation or shared with any person other than on a 'need-to-know basis' - All members of staff are aware that whilst they have duties to keep information confidential, they also have a professional responsibility to be proactive and share information as early as possible, to help identify, assess and respond to risks or concerns about safety and welfare.
-This will only involve those who need to be involved, such as the DSL and Medway Children's Services. - KCSIE, the Information Commissioner's Office (ICO), DfE Data Protection in schools guidance and DfE 'Information sharing advice for safeguarding practitioners guidance provides further details regarding information sharing principles and expectations. - Medway Anglican Schools Trust and our schools recognise our duty to share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within KCSIE 2024. - The Data Protection Act 2018 places a duty on organisations and individuals with regards to processing personal information fairly and lawfully.
+- St Nicholas CEVC Primary School expect all staff to treat information they receive about children in a highly discreet and confidential manner.
+Confidential information should never be discussed casually in conversation or shared with any person other than on a 'need-to-know basis' - All members of staff must be aware that whilst they have duties to keep information confidential, they also have a professional responsibility to be proactive and share information as early as possible, to help identify, assess and respond to risks or concerns about safety and welfare.
+This will only involve those who need to be involved, such as the DSL and Medway Children's Services. - KCSIE, the Information Commissioner's Office (ICO), DfE Data Protection in schools guidance and DfE 'Information sharing advice for safeguarding practitioners guidance provides further details regarding information sharing principles and expectations. - St Nicholas CEVC Primary School recognises our duty to share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within KCSIE 2024. - The Data Protection Act 2018 places a duty on organisations and individuals with regards to processing personal information fairly and lawfully.
 As a school we adhere to data protection, yet we do not allow this to stand in our way in the need to promote the welfare and protect the safety of our children in our care.
-DfE "Information sharing advice for safeguarding practitioners" (2018) provides further detail. - Medway Anglican Schools Trust and our schools have an appropriately trained Data Protection Officer (DPO) as required by the General Data Protection Regulations (GDPR) to ensure that our school/college is compliant with all matters relating to confidentiality and information sharing requirements.
-Natalie Hobbs is the DPO and covers all schools in the Trust. - All staff are aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing.
-In accordance with statutory requirements, where there is a child protection concern, this must be reported to the Designated Safeguarding Lead and may require further referral and subsequent investigation by the appropriate authorities.
+DfE "Information sharing advice for safeguarding practitioners" (2018) provides further detail. - St Nicholas CEVC Primary School has an appropriately trained Data Protection Officer (DPO) as required by the General Data Protection Regulations (GDPR) to ensure that our school is compliant with all matters relating to confidentiality and information sharing requirements.